 Copper Penny Hoarders

-Copper Penny Hoarding is a growing hobby.
-In fact, no longer is it a hobby, but an investment.
+Penny hoarders have been collecting copper Pennies on a massive scale.
+Copper penny hoarding is a growing hobby.
+In fact, no longer is it a hobby, but penny hoarders have become serious investors.

 Many people think back to 1964 when silver coins were last minted and started to become minted in a clad or copper-based metal composition.